-Callaway Super Soft Golf Balls
+Callaway Super Soft

-It doesn’t get much softer than a 38 compression balls.
+It doesn’t get much softer than a 38 compression golf balls.
 That’s exactly what the Callaway Super Soft ball is.
 Even though the surlyn cover is one of the softest around, it’s more than durable meaning you can likely play the same ball for an entire round.
-Great for slow swing speed golfers.
+Great golf balls for slow swing speed golfers.
+The Callaway supersoft have great dimple design with deeper dimples.
 But that doesn’t mean it lacks in quality or performance. it will provide great ball speed and ball flight.
-Overall great golf balls for cold weather.
+The Callaway SuperSoft model offer straighter path and more distance.
+They have option for yellow golf balls for more visibility.
+Overall great golf balls for chilly weather.

 Titleist Pro V1 Golf Balls

 If you’re a player with a high swing speed that demands the performance and playability of a tour-level ball, the Titleist Pro V1 golf balls are great option, even in cold weather.
 This cold weather golf ball has higher compression.
 This ball have 352 dimple design.

 What makes the Titleist Pro V1 most attractive balls for cold weather and cold air is its soft feel around the greens.
 Even though they have some similarities with nxt tour models the pro v1 are better than nxt tour models.
 The nxt tour have dual core while the firmer denser than warm air core for better ball flight and ball speed.
 The Pro V1 best golf ball will give you plenty of feel and control around the greens.